estebanmunchjones2019/academind-next.js-article/Next article.md

 #### Exposing custom fields in the REST API

-By default, custom fields are not exposed in the REST API, so we need a new...(you guested it!)...plugin, to  make this happen without the need of writing any code.
+By default, custom fields are not exposed in the REST API, so we need a new...(you guessed it!)...plugin, to  make this happen without the need of writing code.
 The plugin we need to install and activate is `ACF to REST API` by `Aires Gonçalves`.

 Let's now check that REST API for `events`, by going to `my-wordpress.sportslink.info/wp-json/wp/v2/events`: